MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

       process_space: rclg16
       transform: !<FileTransform> {src: look_A.cc, interpolation: linear}

-In the best case we shoould have a dropdown menu that would allow us to combine the current ``view-transform`` with any Look defined.
+In the best case we should have a dropdown menu that would allow us to combine the current ``view-transform`` with any Look defined.
 A good example of this is Blender :